Freelance writing seems like the ultimate dream come true, doesn’t it?

 Then comes strategy

 A strategy is the action part of your plan.
-Take each point in your business planning document and come up with a strategy to make it a reality.
+Take each point in your business planning document and come up with actionable steps to make it a reality.

-Put your thinking cap on and figure out actionable steps.
+Put your thinking cap on.
 What can you do to get closer to your business vision?

 When I decided I wanted to work with small businesses, my strategy looked something like this:

-- Find 10 small online businesses that are using content to market themselves.
+- Find ten small online businesses that are using content to market themselves.

 - Use Twitter to find them.